When Is the Best Time

 With the Levada system, the farmers could cultivate the land, which is terraced until today.
 In former times Madeira became the capital for sugar cane in Europe.
 Sugar cane plantations still exist, and sugar influences the culture of Madeira.
 It is used for the national drink “Poncha”.

 Due to the high elevation and the proximity to the mountains, it frequently rains.
-I added some of my favourite “Levada Hikes” and the location in this article.
-Our wonderful house here in Madeira was our home from home which we miss already.
+I added five of my favourite “Levada Hikes” and the location in this article.
+Our wonderful house here in Madeira was our home from home, which we still miss.

 The vegetation along the Levadas on higher elevations in the National Park of Madeira are remnant laurel forests or laurisilva.
 These forests have a huge impact on the entire ecosystem.
 Most of the laurel in Madeira is primary forest, and Madeira has the largest concentration worldwide, the reason for its protection by UNESCO.
-You can find such type of forests only in Madeira, in the Azores, and the Canary Islands.
+There are different types of laurel trees.
+You can find such forests only in Madeira, in the Azores, and in the Canary Islands.

 - Levada das 25 Fontes PR6 & Levada do Risco PR6.1